Wang-Jia-yu-cloud/data-analytics-portfolio/tiktok-content-classification/README.md

 ---

 ## Business Problem

-User-generated content on TikTok includes factual claims and personal opinions.
-Accurately classifying these is key for:

-- Content moderation
-- Misinformation detection
-- Algorithmic ranking
+TikTok hosts a large volume of user-generated content, including factual claims and personal opinions.
+Users can flag content that may contain claims, but the high number of reports creates a backlog for moderators.
+Accurately classifying videos as claim-based or opinion-based can help prioritize moderation, detect misinformation, and improve algorithmic ranking.

 **Key questions:**
 1. Do claim videos differ in engagement from opinion videos?